pkd2512/pkd2512.github.io/src/contents/projects/delhi-winter-pollution.md

 ## Design solution

 The timing of the project, when it started — September 2018, was quite appropriate to study the air quality crisis in Delhi thoroughly as it could be substantiated with data from coming months.
-We, a team comprising <LinkButton label='Rajshree Deshmukh' target=_blank url='https://www.linkedin.com/in/rajshree-deshmukh/' />, <LinkButton label='Gurman Bhatia' target=_blank url='https://www.linkedin.com/in/gurmanbhatia/' /> and <LinkButton label='Simon Scarr' target=_blank url='https://www.linkedin.com/in/simon-scarr/' /> began ideating on project angles which can be summarised as --
+We, a team comprising <LinkButton label='Rajshree Deshmukh'  url='https://www.linkedin.com/in/rajshree-deshmukh/' />, <LinkButton label='Gurman Bhatia'  url='https://www.linkedin.com/in/gurmanbhatia/' /> and <LinkButton label='Simon Scarr'  url='https://www.linkedin.com/in/simon-scarr/' /> began ideating on project angles which can be summarised as --

-* Elaborate the reasons behind the air quality crisis using explainer graphic using 2017 evidence, and a primer of what may happen in 2018. <LinkButton label='See Project' target=_blank url='https://www.reuters.com/graphics/INDIA-POLLUTION/010080SY1KE/' />
+* Elaborate the reasons behind the air quality crisis using explainer graphic using 2017 evidence, and a primer of what may happen in 2018. <LinkButton label='See Project'  url='https://www.reuters.com/graphics/INDIA-POLLUTION/010080SY1KE/' />

-* Show qualitatively/quantitatively the impact of Diwali firecrackers, stubble burning and the meteorological factors on air pollution. <LinkButton label='See Project' target=_blank url='https://www.reuters.com/graphics/INDIA-POLLUTION/010081VR3BW/' />
+* Show qualitatively/quantitatively the impact of Diwali firecrackers, stubble burning and the meteorological factors on air pollution. <LinkButton label='See Project'  url='https://www.reuters.com/graphics/INDIA-POLLUTION/010081VR3BW/' />

 * Show visually, how bad Delhi’s air can get in winter.
-Get photos/videos; do some experiment to see the particulate pollutants. <LinkButton label='See Project' target=_blank url='https://www.reuters.com/graphics/INDIA-POLLUTION/01008173281/' />
+Get photos/videos; do some experiment to see the particulate pollutants. <LinkButton label='See Project'  url='https://www.reuters.com/graphics/INDIA-POLLUTION/01008173281/' />

 ### Making air quality maps